 I'm very impressed by this headlight.
 I've ridden with it and I like it a lot.
 For riding at moderate speeds, 15mph and below, it's as good as any other headlight I've ever seen.
 It's only at higher speeds, and then only on roads that are otherwise unlit that this headlight falls short of other headlights costing much more, like the IQ Cyo Premium or Luxos B models.
 Those more expensive headlights have wider beams at a distance and are a bit brighter at a distance.
 For the urban commuter this headlight is gob-smackin' good.

 To put this in perspective, only a few years ago, a bicycle headlight this good was unheard of.
-But if I'd had them then, I could have sold truck loads at $300 each.
+If I'd had them then, I could have sold truck loads at $300 each.

 Lumotec IQ Premium Cyo

 The Lumotec IQ Cyo headlights have gotten an upgrade!
-The two new versions are called Lumotec IQ Premium Cyo, and have a much wider beam, improved near-field road illumination with a more even distribution of light from near to far on the road, and revised switches.
+The two new versions are called Lumotec IQ Premium Cyo, and have a even wider beam, about twice the width of the original CYO, improved near-field road illumination with a more even distribution of light from near to far on the road, and revised switches.
 I have ridden my bike with the new optics (a prototype) and I'm very impressed.
 On our narrow back roads here in Hillsborough, the original IQ optics didn't give me much light off to the side of the road.
 That never really bothered me as the illumination of the road itself was so good.
 But now that I'm riding with the new optics, I'd hate to go back.